TimothyGillespie/timewarrior-status-i3blocks-script/README.md

 # Setup
-Since I use [regolith](https://regolith-linux.org/) I am not sure about the the exact set up for pure i3blocks - specifically the i3blocks folder and how to refresh the view.
+Since I use [regolith](https://regolith-linux.org/), which uses their own i3xrocks, I am not sure about the the exact set up for pure i3blocks - specifically the i3blocks folder and how to refresh the view.

 1. Build the `src/main.rs` using `rustc`.
 Put the binary into the a path variable path (i.e. `/usr/local/bin`).